I want to share my story with you.

 I also had a fantastic interview on the She Did It Her Way podcast that I’ve received SO much positive feedback from (more than any interview I’ve ever done!).

-I read two books by Russell Brunson that have been complete game changers in my business.
-He’s the best.
-The books are:
+I continued to focus on learning marketing, and I read two books by Russell Brunson that have been complete game changers in my business.
+The books are…

 - Dot Com Secrets: The Underground Playbook for Growing Your Company Online